Anusree-p-s/Sales_analyzer/README.md

 📊 RAG Sales Data Analyzer: ChromaDB + Gemini
 This project is a Streamlit application designed to perform Retrieval-Augmented Generation (RAG) on internal PDF sales reports.
-It allows users to upload a proprietary sales report, embed the document chunks into a Chroma vector database using Google's powerful gemini-embedding-001, and then query the data using the Gemini 2.5 Flash model.
+It allows users to upload a proprietary sales report, embed the document chunks into a Chroma vector database using Google's powerful gemini-embedding, and then query the data using the Gemini 2.5 Flash model.

 The application not only retrieves and synthesizes information but also includes a feature to automatically extract and visualize key financial distributions (like regional sales) as a custom-colored pie chart.